motiong-io/rag-system/assets/markdown_files/113ab3c7dd7590bb650acbd1cdeb3caa.md

 Also, some Byzantine Rite Catholics and Byzantine Rite Lutherans.

 Most Protestants (P'ent'ay/Evangelicals) in the diaspora have the option of choosing the Ethiopian calendar (Tahsas 29/January 7\) or the Gregorian calendar (December 25\) for religious holidays, with this option being used when the corresponding eastern celebration is not a public holiday in the western world (with most diaspora Protestants celebrating both days).\[*citation needed*]

-### Venezuela

-In September 2024, Venezuelan president Nicolás Maduro declared Christmas to be brought forward from December 25 to October 1\.

 Economy
 -------